LedgerHQ/ledger-button-public/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.MD](./LICENSE.MD) file for details.
+This project is licensed under the APACHE 2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## 🔗 Links